-I have a keen interest in writing and the written word.
-It’s a different experience from the spoken word – but one informs the other and vice versa.
+Writing and the written word is in my bones; always has, always will be.
+It’s a different experience from the spoken word.
+The nice thing is that one informs the other and vice versa.

 Dan Keding said “Surrey Folk Tales: United Kingdom series has another star in its expanding books on the regional folk tales of Great Britain.
 Janet Dowling has brought together a wonderful collection of stories from Surrey that are sure to please both lovers of history and folklore and storytellers.”

-I have also worked with communities to find their stories, and helped them write it down.
+Working with communities to find their stories, and helping them write them down is something that stimulates and surprises.
 You can see more about this topic on the Community Storytelling page.

 I have run workshops to develop writing skills using different oral storytelling techniques and this has proved effective with mainstream writers as well as people with special needs.